theme-next/theme-next.org/source/docs/getting-started/index.md

 {% tabs adding-plugins %}
 <!-- tab Local -->
-In NexT config now you can find dependencies on each module which was moved to external repositories which can be found by {% exturl main organization link https://github.com/theme-next %}.
+In NexT config now you can find dependencies on each module which was moved to external repositories which can be found by [main organization link](https://github.com/theme-next).
 For example, you want to use `fancybox` in your site.
 Go to {% label primary@theme config file %} and see:

 {% code lang:yml next/_config.yml %}
 # Dependencies: https://github.com/theme-next/theme-next-fancybox